Keep Namespace Files in Sync with Git Using SyncNamespaceFiles

 This will require your host name to be publicly accessible.
 If you want to test this without having to deploy Kestra first, you can use a tool like ngrok to tunnel Kestra so GitHub can see it.
 As we’re putting the secret in the URL, we can leave the Secret field blank.

-Once we've done this, we can press save and test it by committing something to our Git repository.
+Save and test by committing something to the Git repository.

 webhook2.png

-If you also want to sync your flows, check out our guide on how to set that up here!
+If you also want to sync your flows, see the guide on syncing flows.

 Was this page helpful?